 - The Nervous System and Endocrine System (specifically the Hypothalamus-Pituitary-Adrenal, aka HPA, Axis)

 - If you need help getting in sync with a new time zone, it is helpful to have an herbal sleep aid on hand, like our Sleep Well Drops to help promote rest and sleep if your body is not responding to the dark in the new locale.
-You can also take a capsule such as Valerian root or a blend such as Sound Sleep by Gaia Herbs.
+You can also take a tincture such as Valerian root or a blend such as Sound Sleep by Gaia Herbs.
 All of these promote sleepiness and relaxation and can help promote deeper sleep.

 - Melatonin can also be utilized when adjusting to a new time zone by taking 3-5 mg an hour before your intended sleep time at your destination (you can take it enroute) or your intended bedtime when at your destination.